Get

 What Is a Pet Passport?

 A pet passport is a collection of documents that you need to travel with your pet to a foreign country.
-Depending on the destination, this may include health and rabies certificates, test results, or other documents issued by your veterinarian or customs officials.
+Depending on the destination, this may include health and rabies certificates, test results, or other documents issued by a veterinarian or customs officials.
 (USDA)

 What Do I Need to Travel With My Pet in the US?

 You don’t need a health certificate to travel across state or territory lines, though some states may require special health clearances.
-It’s best to check with your veterinarian about any vaccines your pet will need to address local diseases.
+It’s best to check with a veterinarian about any vaccines your pet will need to address local diseases.
 (USDA)

-If you need to speak with a vet but can’t get to one, head over to PangoVet.
-It’s an online service where you can talk to a vet online and get the personalized advice you need for your pet — all at an affordable price!
+Did you know you can speak to a veterinarian without having to travel?
+Just head over to PangoVet.
+It's an online service where you can talk to a vet online and get the advice you need for your pet — all at an affordable price!

 Who Should I Speak With About Traveling With My Pet?

-Before traveling with your pet, speak to your veterinarian and ensure that your accommodation, including flights, hotels, motels, campgrounds, or parks, allow pets.
+Before traveling with your pet, speak to a veterinarian and ensure that your accommodation, including flights, hotels, motels, campgrounds, or parks, allow pets.
 If you’re traveling to another country, speak to a foreign consulate or regulatory agency to see what’s required to bring your pet into the country.
 (AVMA)

 Is It Safe to Travel With Pets?